intel/inference-model-manager/docs/platform_admin_guide.md

 This section explains possible operations with this endpoint.

 All operations presented in this document require that user is logged in to platform and has aquired JTW token from oauth2 server (dex).
-The token is stored in a config file `.imm`.
+The token is stored in a config file `.immconfig`.
 The user needs to belong to the platform admin group set during Management API component deployment.

 Login operation is based on Oauth2 process.
 It can be implemented using [example CLI script](../scripts).